For now, here's how I built my outdoor sofa (you might realize that it's not as difficult as it seems and decide to build your own :-)

 This way, I can attach the back horizontal supports flashed to the main support as shown below.

-I like using this rabbet joint type as opposed to just attaching it directly with
+I like using this rabbet joint type as opposed to just attaching it directly with screw because it can carry more weight than flimsy screws or nails. |

 Then the side and middle support.